A Wilsons Promontory Cruise is now offered by Wildlife Coast Cruises, well known for their cruises to Seal Rocks at Phillip Island.

 I had advised Wildlife Coast Cruises that I was a coeliac and required gluten free food.
 They were fully aware of what I could or could not eat and I enjoyed a lovely meal.

 By now a few passengers suffered sea sickness but were assiduously looked after by the Wilsons Promontory Cruise crew.
 I tend to sea sickness myself so had brought a supply of ginger tablets.
-Plus I spent nearly all the cruise at the back of the cruiser where there is less rocking motion.
+Plus I spent nearly all the cruise at the back of the cruise boat where there is less rocking motion.

 From Skull Rock we went to Kanowna Island to visit a colony of Australian and New Zealand fur seals.
 The seals climb high up the granite rock faces which must be very difficult with their tiny flippers!
 There they doze in the sun or play.
 To re-enter the water they almost slide out of control down the rocks and into the water.